 If you want to be sure that your entire image prints on the canvas face, you can opt for a black or white border instead of the wrap.
-Some canvas printers offer the option of “mirror border” in the wrap area, which automatically duplicates the edges of the image in the sides of the canvas, so you don’t lose anything critical on the face of the canvas.
+Some canvas printers offer the option of a “mirror border” in the wrap area, which automatically duplicates the edges of the image on the sides of the canvas, so you don’t lose anything critical on the face of the canvas.
 It works particularly well with landscapes.
-Mirror border would be on my ”wish list” for Simple Canvas Prints.
+A mirror border would be on my ”wish list” for Simple Canvas Prints.

-One thing other that I wish were possible: to see a larger version of my final print, or better yet, a 3D preview, before I press the order button.
+One thing other that I wish were possible is to see a larger version of my final print, or better yet, a 3D preview before I press the order button.
 You do see a preview with red dotted lines indicating where the canvas will wrap on the sides, but it’s rather small on screen and I tend to like big.
 A trick that helped me: I used my browser’s “enlarge screen” function to make the preview bigger.

 Photo Filters and Image Touch-Ups

-A final option is design service for Image touch ups.
+A final option is a design service for Image touch-ups.
 These range from minor blemish and scratch removal and color tweaks to major adjustments and retouching.
 As I had already made my adjustments in Lightroom and Photoshop, my canvas was good to go.